Are Transformers Effective for Time Series Forecasting?: Transformer-Based LTSF Solutions

-The premise of Transformer models is the semantic correlations between paired elements, while the self-attention mechanism itself is permutation-invariant.
+The premise of Transformer models is the semantic correlations between paired elements, while the self-attention mechanism itself is permutation-invariant, and its capability of modeling temporal relations largely depends on positional encodings associated with input tokens.
 Considering the raw numerical data in time series (e.g., stock prices or electricity values), there are hardly any point-wise semantic correlations between them.
 In time series modeling, we are mainly interested in the temporal relations among a continuous set of points, and the order of these elements instead of the paired relationship plays the most crucial role.
 While employing positional encoding and using tokens to embed sub-series facilitate preserving some ordering information, the nature of the permutation-invariant self-attention mechanism inevitably results in temporal information loss.
 Due to the above observations, we are interested in revisiting the effectiveness of Transformer-based LTSF solutions.